example42/example42.github.io/_drafts/2018-10-08-puppet6-ca-upgrading.md

             name: "puppetlabs cert statuses"
         },

-Within the allow section we see the default settings, which now requires the Puppet server ca certificate to have an extension set.
+Within the allow section we see the default settings, which now requires the Puppet server ca certificate to have the `pp_cli_auth` extension set.

 Let's analyze the new Puppet 6 CA certificate: